The Patricia Sutcliffe Artist Residency – for Disabled artists

 Key Information

-- When: We can support a residency taking place anytime between April–March. each year, and can break up the time periods to suit artist’s needs.
+• When: We can support a residency taking place anytime between April to the following March.
+The one-month residency can be broken into smaller time periods to suit artist’s needs.

 When and How to apply

-- Application type: We know time is precious, so a short, simple Expression of Interest (EOI) in text, video, or audio will be asked.
+• Application type: We know time is precious, so please submit a short, simple Expression of Interest to residencies@the-arthouse.org.uk.
+Please specify in the email subject the name of the residency you are applying to.